Zeplll/Zeplll.github.io/README.md

 # Academic Web
-The purpose of building this website is to push me to fill all the gaps in it as soon as possible💪
+I started this website to push myself to fill in the blanks, while documenting my academic journey💪

-BTW, Cursor and I created it together.
-All these things have become so easy.